MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 - Medium-sized businesses and others might choose to get certificates from partner providers.
 This option is recommended for organizations that don't have sufficient IT expertise or a dedicated IT security team.

 - Alternatively, you can generate a self-signed certificate by using a PowerShell script.
-For more information, see the [Surface Enterprise Management Mode certificate requirements](https://docs.microsoft.com/surface/surface-enterprise-management-mode#surface-enterprise-management-mode-certificate-requirements).
+For more information, see the <a href="https://docs.microsoft.com/surface/surface-enterprise-management-mode#surface-enterprise-management-mode-certificate-requirements" target="_blank">Surface Enterprise Management Mode certificate requirements </a>.
 Or you can use PowerShell to create your own certificate.
-For more information, see the [New-SelfSignedCertificate](https://docs.microsoft.com/powershell/module/pkiclient/new-selfsignedcertificate) documentation.
+For more information, see the <a href="https://docs.microsoft.com/powershell/module/pkiclient/new-selfsignedcertificate" target="_blank"> New-SelfSignedCertificate</a> documentation.

 The SEMM package that Surface UEFI Configurator creates must be secured with a certificate.
 The certificate verifies the signature of configuration files before UEFI settings can be applied.
-For more information, see the [SEMM documentation](https://docs.microsoft.com/surface/surface-enterprise-management-mode).
+For more information, see the <a href="https://docs.microsoft.com/surface/surface-enterprise-management-mode" target="_blank"> SEMM documentation</a>.

 ### Create a SEMM package